Lesson Plans (20)

 The Nutrition Ag Mag is an agricultural magazine for students.
 This issue focuses on nutrition with segments highlighting physical fitness, career options, making healthy dietary choices, and how to read a food label.
 The entire publication can be viewed online.
-Students can view it on personal computers or it can be used by teachers with a SmartBoard for classroom instruction.

 Food Science in a Box